FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 - Quick-Equip Item/Equipment - Swap out a held item or bring out a held item from the Player's inventory (2-4 seconds)
 - Throw Item/Weapon - Take any held item in-hand and lob it at at a Target within range.
 - Use Item/add/switch Equipment - Depending on the item in-hand, use it for its intended effect/switch pieces of equipment (1 Second)
 - Action Break - Once per-round, a Player can spend an Action Break to change their queued actions after seeing each Action happen during Combat; even if interrupted, they can start new Actions instead based on how much time is left during the Round.
 (Instant)
+- Creative Action - Once per-round, depending upon the complexity of a desired Creative Action, a Player can request the DM the ability to perform a set of actions in a sequence that can be performed between 1-4 seconds out of the available Actions mentioned up above, enabling to perform more complex manoeuvres which can yield surprising results if you have an idea and want to act upon it.
+Note that Creative Actions won't allow you to perform Quick Attacks more often than the allotted combat-speed will allow for each weapon, but can offer ways to surpass difficult enemies and their abilities or protective capabilities.

 # Combat Explained
 ## Combat Part 1: Round 1: Battle-Start